 Runtime logs

 Runtime logs are generated in real time during pipeline execution and provide a step-by-step trace of how each transformation or action was performed.
-These logs help analysts quickly identify which step failed, how long each step took, and whether the execution followed the expected sequence.
+These logs help you quickly identify which steps succeeded or failed, how long each step took, and whether the execution followed the expected sequence.
 They're also useful for reviewing pipelines you didn’t build yourself, so you can see what happened during the run.

-• Pipeline steps: View the execution details of each processing step, which maps to corresponding gems in your visual pipeline
+- Pipeline steps: Execution details for every processing step, mapped directly to the gems in your visual pipeline.

-• Execution sequence: Track the precise order in which operations were executed
+- Execution sequence: The exact order in which steps were carried out.

 Log UI